hanabi/hanabi.github.io/Reference.md

   * Bob knows that Alice's clue violated *Good Touch Principle*.
 If the clue is not communicating something extra, then it would be a real lousy clue.
 Therefore it must be a *Good Touch Finesse*, so Bob blind-plays his *Finesse Position* card, and it is a blue 1.
   * Cathy knows that since this is the first turn of the game, both of her 1's cannot be trash.
 Similar to a *Stale 1's Clue*, Cathy skips over the older 1 and plays the newest 1.
 (She would normally play her 1's from right-to-left.)
 She will then discard the other 1 later.

+### The Bad Touch Finesse (For 2's)

+* Normally, if number 2 is clued to a chop card, it is considered to be a *Save Clue* (as the *2 Save* convention).
+* However, it is possible for players to transform this *Save Clue* interpretation into a *Play Clue* interpretation if they violate *Good Touch Principle* and intentionally duplicate another 2.
+* In this situation, the player who received the clue will know that the chop card matches.
+  * If two 2's were clued, then the other 2 is obviously the exact same copy as the chop 2.
+In this situation, the left-most card can be played and the other card discarded as known trash.
+  * If three or more 2's were clued, then any of the other cards could be the duplicated 2.
+In this situation, the chop card should be discarded and then *Elimination Notes* for that card written on the other 2's.
+* For example, in a 3-player game:
+  * Nothing is played on the stacks.
+  * Alice clues number 2 to Cathy, touching a red 2 on slot 3 and a red 2 on slot 5 (her chop).
+  * Bob knows that normally, this would be a *2 Save* on the red 2.
+However, Alice is violating *Good Touch Principle*, so she must be trying to communicate something extra.
+  * Bob blind-plays his *Finesse Position* card and it is red 1.
+  * Cathy knows that since a clue that looks like a *2 Save* got Bob to blind-play something, then both of the twos must be red 2.
+Cathy plays the left-most copy and then discards the other one later.

+### The Bad Touch Bluff (For 2's)

+* In the same way as the *Bad Touch Finesse*, it is also possible to *Bad Touch Bluff* in order to get unrelated cards played from *Finesse Position*.
+* For example, in a 3-player game:
+  * Blue 2 and green 2 are played on the stacks.
+  * Alice clues number 2 to Cathy, touching a red 2 on slot 3 and a red 2 on slot 5 (her chop).
+  * Bob knows that normally, this would be a *2 Save* on the red 2.
+However, Alice is violating *Good Touch Principle*, so she must be trying to communicate something extra.
+  * Bob blind-plays his *Finesse Position* card and it is blue 3.
+  * Cathy knows that since a clue that looks like a *2 Save* got Bob to blind-play something, then a duplication occurred and both of the twos must be the same copy.
+Cathy discards the left-most copy and saves the other one for later.

 ### The Bad Touch Double Finesse (For 3's)

 * Normally, a *3 Bluff* takes priority over a *Double Finesse*.
 This means that if someone clues a blue 3 using the number 3, and then a blue 1 blind-plays on the very next turn, no-one is promised the blue 2.